 Well, I finished off the carbine class with about another 700 rounds and to my surprise, no failures.

 Just for the sake of it, I decided to let it go a little longer without cleaning just to see how long it would go, only oiling it to keep it going.
 I got it close to 2500 rounds before finally getting bored of the “test” and decided to clean it.

-Since then, I have pushed many of my other AR15’s to similar degrees and read of countless other accounts online where people have pushed just as hard or harder.
-I have also slacked off on my AR15 cleanings in recent years.
-I hadn’t stripped down my BCG’s on any of my older AR15’s in a few years, but just a couple weeks ago I decided to go through all of them and give them a good thorough cleaning.
+Since then, I have pushed many of my other AR-15’s to similar degrees and read of countless other accounts online where people have pushed just as hard or harder.
+I’ve also slacked off on my AR-15 cleanings in recent years.
+There was a point where I hadn’t stripped down my BCG’s on any of my older AR-15’s in a few years.
+However, just a couple weeks ago I decided to go through all of them and give them a good thorough cleaning.

 I had never let them go for this long, and some of them have seen thousands of rounds in this time.
 Most cleanings took me about 5 minutes and consisted mostly of a wipe down of the BCG, a boresnake run through the barrel, and re-lubing.
 I like CLP and have never had a problem with it in my AR-15’s.

 The bolts were filthy, as were the firing pins, etc and some of the carbon was caked on pretty good.
 I hadn’t been experiencing any failures.
 I simply decided it was “time” to clean them good.
 It doesn’t take 30 minutes to clean your AR-15 and if you do not have time to clean your AR-15, shoot some oil in there and it should run great.

 When I do a complete thorough cleaning, it takes me 10-15 minutes.
 I am not advocating that you should not clean your AR-15.